wu-gordon/ApexLegendsSummaryLog/README.md

 **Who will use it?**

-This application was designed to break down the competitive ranked points (RP) system in the game, for players who grind out long sessions with friends and want to track an organized log of their RP gain/loss for their ranked session(s).
+Since the game only allows players to view the data from their most recently played game, the functionality of this application is designed for competitive Apex Legends players who enjoy grinding out long sessions with friends and want to have a record of their ranked progression.

 **Why is this project of interest to you?**

 This project interests me because Apex Legends is currently my favourite video game.
 I have been playing this game for the past 8 months and I am still in love with it.
-For this reason, I knew I had to create an application that I can benefit from and players who share a similar competitive mindset. </P>
+For this reason, I knew I had to create an application that I can benefit from as well as players who share a similar competitive mindset. </P>
 ***Interesting fact**: The highest rank I've reached is Diamond IV 7524 RP.
 I also stream Apex Legends at Twitch.tv/ maangchiii*

 # User Stories

-**Summary Log**
+**Match History Log**
 - As a user, I want to be able to select a ranked division
-- As a user, I want to be able to insert an RP value
-- As a user, I want to be able to go back to the main menu if selected incorrect ranked division
-- As a user, I want to be able to view the KP and placement breakdown after inserting an RP value
-- As a user, I want to be able to re-enter RP values to visualize the gain/loss from each game played
+- As a user, I want to be able to insert a placement value after each game
-- As a user, I want to be able to go back to the main menu if there is a rank up during the session
-- As a user, I want to be able to submit the stored RP statistics to a summary log that will display all gains and losses in each division within the ranked session
+- As a user, I want to be able to insert a kill participation (KP) value after each game

-**RP Calculator**
-- As a user, I want to be able to receive a total KP value based on the RP value in conjunction with the KP multiplier (Max KP = 6) at each placement in the game
+- As a user, I want to be able to insert a ranked points (RP) value after each game
-- As a user, I want to be able to receive a placement value based on the RP value which will determine the weight of the KP multiplier
+- As a user, I want to be able to re-enter game data for different games
-- As a user, I want to be able to have entry cost deducted corresponding to the selected ranked division before producing the KP and placement results for that game
+- As a user, I want to be able to input game data for a different ranked division in the event of a division promotion
-- As a user, I want to be able to have results based on RP gain and RP loss
-- As a user, I want to be able to not demote out of the current division due to the demotion rules where players can only demote within tiers of the same division and not divisions themselves
+- As a user, I want to be able to have a match history log that will display the list of recorded games played in chronological order including the stored game data